paihari/spring-boot-learning/README.md

      3. In Advanced section, instead of old school methods used for CRUD in database, example shows use of Spring data JPA Repository

-     4. Loading of data during application( SQL File and Programatically)
+     4. Loading of data during application start through  SQL file by mentioning `spring.datasource.platform=h2`and placing the sql files in resources.
+     5. Loading data during application start programatically, `DataLoader`is the service which loads data to database

+ - **blogger-demo** - Demonstrates the below features

+      1. Simple way to create different query methods and stitch to the data service, `HomeController`
+      2. `PostController`demonstrates fetching list of blog post, individual post, use of layout for GUI